 Porcelain veneers are small, handmade ceramic shells that the dentist secures to the surface of front teeth.
 They are resistant to stains from red wine and coffee tea.

-Ceramic is strong and natural-looking.
+The porcelain material is strong and natural looking.
 When comparing bonding vs veneers, the later is stronger, more life-like, and lasts much longer.
 With good oral health and proper care, veneers can last 20+ years.
 Most patients have veneers placed on the eight to 10 teeth that show when they smile.

 The cosmetic dental procedure can achieve the same goals that dental bonding can, such as: